The Ultimate Guide to San Andres Island, Colombia

 This is our ultimate guide to San Andres Island, Colombia including where to stay, the best things to do, updated 2019 pricing, and our must-know insider tips!

-Topics included in this San Andres Island blog are:
+Topics included in this San Andres Island visitor guide are:

 - Where to stay

-Not many people know about San Andres Island, in fact, we only heard about the island from a couple of other backpackers heading there strictly for the scuba diving, but this was enough to entice us to consider a trip to San Andres Island.
+Not many people know about San Andres Island, Colombia.
+In fact, we only heard about this remote island from a couple of other backpackers heading there strictly for the scuba diving, but this was enough to entice us to consider a trip to San Andres Island!

 I started looking into what San Andres Island was all about.

-San Andres Island officially belongs to Colombia, so that means cheap flights (with the awful but affordable company VivaColombia) and no immigration hassle.
+San Andres Island officially belongs to Colombia, so that means cheap flights and no immigration hassle if you’re flying from a major Colombian city.
 However, San Andres is actually geographically much closer to Nicaragua!

-This means San Andres Island is a very unique Colombian destination.
+This makes San Andres Island is a very unique Colombian destination.
 It is a very remote Caribbean island offering natural beauty and culture.

-In this post, I’m going to tell you what is so special about this hidden gem and why it should be your bucket list IMMEDIATELY!
-I will also give guide information including what to do and the cost of everything.
+In this post, I’m going to tell you what is so special about this hidden gem and how to make the most of your visit to Colombia’s own island paradise!

 Our flights were $70 USD each return from Cartagena – yes, $35 each way!